Home / Sole Trader vs Limited Company – Which one is best for you?

 Cons:

 • Tax Rates.
 As a sole trader, the more revenue that your business makes, the higher your tax rate will likely go.
-Limited companies get many more tax benefits when compared to sole traders.

 • Unlimited liability.
 As a sole trader, both you and your business are considered to be one and the same.
 This means that there are no legal distinctions between you and your business, and if debt begins to accumulate, it affects both you and your business.
 The government has the right to seize personal assets and revenue to satisfy the debt of your company.